HicksCTE/base/_posts/2013-12-28-introducing-hyde.md

 title: Introducing Base
 standards:
   - name: 'You can place standards in the sidebar.'
-    num: 1.1
-  - name: 'Check the Readme for instructions.'
-    num: 1.2
 ---

 Base is a brazen two-column [Jekyll](http://jekyllrb.com) theme that pairs a prominent sidebar with uncomplicated content.
 It's based on Hyde and [Poole](http://getpoole.com), the Jekyll butler[^1].